onureredo/onureredo/README.md

-### 👋 Hi, I am Onur, a full- stack developer from Germany.
+### 👋 Hi, I am Onur, a full stack developer from Germany.
 <!-- 🌱 I’m currently working at [WBS CODING SCHOOL](https://www.wbscodingschool.com/) -->

 👯 I’m looking to collaborate with other developers.